ably/repository-audit/README.md

 #### 1. Generate the key pair

-Using `ssh-keygen` on your local machine - e.g.:
+Using `ssh-keygen` on your local machine - for example:

     ssh-keygen -f /tmp/ably-deploy-key -t ed25519 -C "ably-repository-audit[bot]@noreply.ably.com"